sanskrit-coders/sanskrit-lttoolbox/README.md

 # SCL tools
 ## Intro
 - Smt Ambaa KulkarNi has led the creation of several such FST based tools.
-These are useful for word generation and analysis.
+These are very useful for word generation and analysis.
 - Resources available of July 2017:
-  - Only the lttoolbox compatible bin files are provided (*by request*, not on any public site).
+  - Only the lttoolbox compatible bin files are provided without any documentation (*by request*, not on any public site).
     - This is usually a part of the scl website code, which is antiquated and mostly useless for further development (while still serving as a useful reference for how the core lttoolbox bin files are to be invoked) as it:
       - relies on CGI technology.
       - is written in perl.
       - has a poor build system.
-  - Smt Ambaa does not provide the dix files (even to the author of this library).
-So there is no chance of an outsider tweaking or improving on them.
+  - Smt Ambaa does not provide the dix files (the author of this library asked).
+    - So there is no chance of an outsider using them :
+      - to grok how the bin files are to be invoked,
+      - to understand the underlying lttoolbox technology by example.
+      - to develop them further
 - These lttoolbox compatible bin don't work with the Java libraries as of July 2017 - see [thread](https://sourceforge.net/p/apertium/mailman/apertium-stuff/?viewmonth=201706).

 ## Invocation tips